-3.5 Experiment 5: Learning from Zipfian Distributions
+3.5.
+Experiment 5: Learning from Zipfian distributions

 The fifth simulation is based on a recent study by Hendrickson and Perfors (2019), comparing cross-situational learning between word-referent pairs that were distributed either uniformly or as a Zipfian distribution, showing a benefit for cross-situational word learning in the Zipfian case to a uniform distribution.
-In the Uniform case, each of the possible word-referent mappings is presented the same number of times throughout training, akin to many of the previous simulations reported earlier in this paper.
-In the Zipfian case, a few word-referent pairs are presented many times over the course of training, while the remainder of the wordreferent pairs are only presented a few times.
+In the uniform case, each of the possible word-referent mappings is presented the same number of times throughout training, akin to many of the previous simulations reported earlier in this paper.
+In the Zipfian case, a few word-referent pairs are presented many times over the course of training, while the remainder of the word-referent pairs is only presented a few times.
 This skewed distribution is intended to be more representative of real-world language learning, where children may hear some words many times and others very infrequently.
-As shown in the left panel of Figure 9, Experiment Two from Hendrickson and Perfors (2019) showed that participants in the Zipfian condition learned roughly twice as many words as participants in the Uniform condition, when comparing words that were matched in frequency of presentation.8 Hendrickson and Perfors (2019) argued that under a Zipfian distribution, the very frequent word-referent mappings would be learned first.
-Then, on subsequent trials containing these easily-learned words and referents, participants could reason using mutual exclusivity to exclude these known words/referents when reasoning about unknown words/referents, effectively reducing the degree of referential ambiguity based on existing knowledge.
-On the other hand, under a uniform distribution, participants would be more limited in their ability to reduce the space of potential space of word-referent mappings.
+As shown in the left panel of Fig. 9, Experiment Two from Hendrickson and Perfors (2019) showed that participants in the Zipfian condition learned roughly twice as many words as participants in the Uniform condition, when comparing words that were matched in the frequency of presentation.
+Hendrickson and Perfors (2019) argued that under a Zipfian distribution, the very frequent word-referent mappings would be learned first.
+Then, on subsequent trials containing these easily learned words and referents, participants could reason using mutual exclusivity to exclude these known words/referents when reasoning about unknown words/referents, effectively reducing the degree of referential ambiguity based on existing knowledge.
+On the other hand, under a uniform distribution, participants would be more limited in their ability to reduce the space of potential space of wordreferent mappings.
 Therefore, learners would have higher referential ambiguity throughout the course of the experiment, leading to a decrease in word-referent pairs learned relative to the Zipfian condition, which is what was empirically observed.

-Simulation.
-In their experiment, participants learned 28 word-referent mappings, with 4 words and 4 referents per trial.9 In the Uniform condition, participants were shown each word-referent mapping 10 times throughout the course of training.
-In the Zipfian condition, the most frequent word-referent pair appeared 62 times throughout the course of training, the next most frequent word-referent pair appeared 33 times, and the 12 least frequent word-referent pairs occurred 5 or fewer times.
-To generate trials for the Zipfian condition, we randomly generated training trials consisting of 4 words and 4 referents that matched the frequency counts from the Zipfian condition in the original paper for the 28 word-referent pairs.
+Simulation: In their experiment, participants learned 28 word-referent mappings, with four words and four referents per trial.
+In the uniform condition, participants were shown each word-referent mapping 10 times throughout the course of training.
+In the Zipfian condition, the most frequent word-referent pair appeared 62 times throughout the course of training, the next most frequent word-referent pair appeared 33 times, and the 12 least frequent word-referent pairs occurred five or fewer times.
+To generate trials for the Zipfian condition, we randomly generated training trials consisting of four words and four referents that matched the frequency counts from the Zipfian condition in the original paper for the 28 word-referent pairs.
+Due to the skewed distribution in the Zipfian condition, mismatches are sampled from a memory that is also distributed in the same Zipfian fashion.
 The evaluation phase consisted of a challenging 28-way classification, testing each target word against all the potential referents observed during training.